szabgab/slides/golang/intro.md

 {id: open-source}

 {aside}
-To some people, yours truly included, it is important to know tha the go compiler is open source.
+To some people, yours truly included, it is important to know that the go compiler is open source.
 You can find its source code on GitHub.
 {/aside}

 * [Source code](https://github.com/golang/go)